 1. Medical Treatment is mostly used for urge urinary incontinence

-The main types of medications used to manage incontinence are muscarinic receptor antagonists (MRAs), mirabegron, and oestrogen.
+The main types of medications used to manage incontinence are muscarinic receptor antagonists (MRAs), mirabegron, and estrogen.

 2. Sub-urethral sling placement